Forgetting in Answer Set Programming -- A Survey: Appendix

 \section{Appendix}

 In this section, we prove the results stated in the paper.
 For Theorem~\ref{thm:propsOps}, we divide it into several insightful results, grouped by the classes of operators, which we present before the theorem.
+These intermediate results are stated as theorems (Theorems 11-23), and to visually distinguish them from the theorems stated in the paper, we do not use bold face to write the theorem keyword and number.
 For the sake of simplicity and in order to highlight the important results, we prove some more technical lemmas only subsequently.

 \begin{theorem*}{prop:relations} The following relations hold for all $\classF$:

 \begin{enumerate}

 \item \pW\ is equivalent to \pNP;